Typhoon Pongsona: Aftermath

 On the same day that Typhoon Pongsona struck Guam, President George W. Bush declared the island a major disaster area.
 Around the time of the cyclone passing over the island, 2,271 residents were in shelters, and by the next day it increased to 3,467 after people discovered their homes were uninhabitable.
 With thirteen Red Cross shelters across Guam, most remained in shelters for about three weeks before disaster tents were distributed.
 The American Red Cross worked with the United States Department of Agriculture to provide meals for shelter attendees for a two-week period following the typhoon.
-Through the collaboration of federal and other agencies, disaster assistance on Guam totaled over $300 million (2003 USD, $335 million 2007 USD) by 100 days after the typhoon struck, including $60 million (2002 USD$, USD) in initial disaster response.
+Due to the lack of water supply, the American military flew bottled water to Guam.
+The USS Frank Cable desalinated the ocean to produce drinking water, leading to the ship being awarded a Humanitarian Service Medal.
+Through the collaboration of federal and other agencies, disaster assistance on Guam totaled over $300 million by 100 days after the typhoon struck, including $60 million in initial disaster response.
 Nearly 29,000 individuals registered for disaster assistance, with the first assistance check arrived ten days after the disaster declaration.
-By three months after the storm, the United States Small Business Administration approved $130 million (2003 USD$, USD) in low-interest loans.
+By three months after the storm, the United States Small Business Administration approved $130 million in low-interest loans.